-A Canadian resident who’s not a U.S. person may be subject to U.S. estate tax on their U.S. situs property if the value of their worldwide estate at the time of death is above a certain threshold.³ U.S. situs property includes, but isn’t limited to, U.S. real estate (e.g., a vacation home in Florida) and shares of a U.S. corporation (e.g., shares of Apple Inc.), even if held in a Canadian brokerage account, including registered accounts such as a registered retirement savings plan (RRSP) or Tax-Free Savings Account (TFSA).
-However, it’s important to note that an investment in shares of a Canadian mutual fund corporation or units of a Canadian mutual fund trust, exchanged traded fund (ETF) and segregated fund contract isn’t considered U.S. situs property, even where the fund invests in U.S. securities.
+A Canadian resident who’s not a U.S. person (i.e. citizen or green card holder) may be subject to U.S. estate tax on their U.S. situs property (aka U.S.-situated assets) if the value of the person’s worldwide estate at the time of death is above a certain threshold.³ U.S. situs property includes, but isn’t limited to, U.S. real estate (e.g., a vacation home in Florida) and shares of a U.S. corporation (e.g., shares of Apple Inc.), even if held in a Canadian brokerage account, including registered accounts such as a registered retirement savings plan (RRSP) or tax-free savings account (TFSA).
+However, it’s important to note that an investment in shares of a Canadian mutual fund corporation or units of a Canadian mutual fund trust, exchange-traded fund (ETF), or segregated fund contract isn’t considered U.S. situs property, even where the fund invests in U.S. securities.

 Canada-U.S. tax treaty relief

-The Canada-U.S. Tax Treaty provides Canadian residents three forms of relief from U.S. estate tax that can reduce their U.S. estate tax liability.
-These include the following credits:
+The Canada-U.S. tax treaty provides Canadian residents three forms of relief from U.S. estate tax that can reduce their U.S. estate tax liability: